-The location of your office has a huge impact on your work environment (mood, drive, performance, etc.).
-When you consider how many hours are spent in the office each week, you can see why location plays a huge role in company culture.
+The location of your office has a huge impact on your work environment, like mood, drive, performance, etc. When you consider how many hours are spent in the office each week, you can see why location plays a huge role in company culture.

 Some people enjoy public transit and the vibrant atmosphere of a city office space, while others prefer the more isolated, relaxed environment of a suburban office.
 Wherever you choose to call home base, strive to create a comfortable, inspirational atmosphere that draws the kind of employees you require to grow your business.
 This could be the difference between loving your company culture or counting down the minutes until the end of the workday.

 3. Recognize Top Performers

 One of the most important elements of company culture is recognizing and rewarding result-oriented employees, especially when their results are directly related to adherence to core company values.
 A recent white paper commissioned by O.C.
 Tanner and conducted by the Cicero Group gathered information concerning employee performance by asking this simple question: "What is the most important thing that your manager or company currently does that would cause you to produce great work?"

 The response?
 Thirty-seven percent of participants shared that more personal recognition would encourage them to produce better work more often.
 A few of the elements managers can use to create authentic, meaningful recognition experiences include:

 • Linking recognition to specific accomplishments or business objectives.

 • Being timely in offering recognition – waiting months after the fact is less authentic.